 Puppy selections are at 6 weeks of age or the Saturday closest to 6 week.
 You will choose your puppy in the order of the waiting list.
 Once we know the birthdate we will choose a puppy selection date.
-It is usually the Saturday after they turn 6 weeks.
+It is usually the Saturday before or after they turn 6 weeks.
 Puppies can be picked up at 8 weeks of age.
 We will schedule puppy selection and puppy pick up times on an individual basis.

 ** COVID-19 CHANGES: